azsk/AzTS-docs/05-Cross-tenant subscription scan/OnboardTenantToAzTS.md

 ## Prerequisite

 Below are the prerequisites for any tenant to be onboarded to AzTS solution for security visibility:
-1. SPN for the central scanning identity i.e. multi-tenant AAD application, which was created in step 4 of the deployment procedure, must be created in the tenant.
+1. SPN for the central scanning identity i.e. multi-tenant AAD application (created in step 4 of the deployment procedure) must be created in the tenant.
 2. The SPN must be granted below graph permission in the tenant.

     a.
 MSGraphPermissions